HybridThingsLab/robodada/README.md

 #### Building the board
 _image of circuit_

+To build the circuit you need:
+* NodeMCU ESP8266
+* breadboard 100mm x 33mm, 2.54 grid
+* 2x connector strip female, 1x15
+* 1x connector strip male, 2x3
+* voltage converter L7805
+* capacitor 3300uF, 16V
+* screw terminal block 2 pin
+* wire

+We use a breadboard, labeled on the top side and cut with a lasercutter.
+Make sure you hit the board on its holes when labeling your conductor paths with a lasercutter.
+Drill 3mm holes at the correct positions.

 Solder the board as shown in the diagram.
-We use a breadboard, labeled on the top side and cut with a lasercutter.
-Make sure you hit the board on its holes when labeling your conductor paths.

-We strongly recommend to use wire for the long connections.
+Start with the wire for the long connections, then add the other components.

-Drill holes

 #### Flashing the Robot
 _image of arduino flashing_